IgnisUmbrae/TJE-Archipelago/readme.md

   - Elevator keys, which are required to unlock elevators
   - Map revealers, which uncover the map five levels at a time
   - The Up-Warp present, which replaces Un-Fall and _always_ sends you up one level
+  - Traps that spawn Earthlings, instantly give you Rocket Skates, scramble your controls, and more

 ## Caveats